It Bites

 Key tracks

-Kiss Like Judas — The lead single from their second album, it highlighted a harder, more guitar-oriented rock direction.
+Kiss Like Judas — The lead single from their second album, it highlighted their evolving, more guitar-oriented sound.